ckchessmaster/csv-project-sync-tool/README.md

 - Fetches all issues from GitHub repository with pagination
 - Validates CSV headers

+Deduplication: After loading CSV rows and GitHub issues, the sync engine performs a title-based deduplication pass.
+For each title, the tool keeps the item (CSV row or GitHub issue) with the newest `updated_at` timestamp and removes older duplicates from the consolidated CSV output.
+Configure matching case-sensitivity with `DEDUPE_TITLE_CASE_SENSITIVE` in your `.env`.

 ### Step 2: CSV → GitHub (Push Local Changes)

 For each CSV row: